lightning-js/blits/docs/components/utility_methods.md

 })
 ```

 Another frequent case is that focus is passed on to the parent Component.
-The parent component is available on the Component scope as `this.parent`.
-So passing the focus to the parent is as simple as calling `this.parent.$focus()`.
+The parent component is available on the Component scope as `this.$parent`.
+So passing the focus to the parent is as simple as calling `this.$parent.$focus()`.

 The `$focus`-method accepts an optional `event` parameter, which is of the type `KeyboardEvent`.
 When the `event` parameter is provided, not only will the selected Component receive focus, but the input event will be emitted again on the component that just received focus.